hayam1988/cheatsheets/git.md

 `git clone ...`: clone a repo could be another persons repo

+ `git clone https://github.com/hayam1988/memer.git NEW FOLDER NAME `

 `git pull origin master`: pulling new changes

+`git remote set-url origin https://github.com/hayam1988/weatherer.git `: take the url from the newly created github repo and set the cloned repo url to the new repo url

 ### Notes